 The young pig was an earlier birth of one of the Buddha’s disciples who had an intense fear of death.
 He ran away shaking when he heard even small sounds like a stick falling or a bird singing.
 When the Buddha heard some of his disciples discussing this, he told them this story so they knew it was not the first time this disciple had feared death.

-The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the crowd that heard the Bodhisatta preach about love were the Buddha’s followers.
+The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the people who heard the Bodhisatta preach about love were the Buddha’s followers.